[ARIN-Suggestions] Response to Suggestion 2015.2: SUPPORT HSTS WHERE TECHNICALLY FEASIBLE

 info at arin.net

-ARIN has issued its initial response to ACSP Suggestion 2015.2.
+ARIN has issued its final response to ACSP Suggestion 2015.2.
 The

 suggestion and response text are provided below.
-This suggestion remains
+This suggestion is now

 Communications and Member Services

 Submitter has noticed that www.arin.net has for some time been